 Therefore, spend a few hours researching the stock and the company behind it before shorting it.
 During the research, you must pay close attention to any development that could affect the business’s market value.

 At such businesses, problems with just one part of one model can cause a stock to fall.
-However, such problems can create shorting opportunities because they can lead to short-term price drops.
+However, such issues can create shorting opportunities because they can lead to short-term price drops.

 Generally, stock prices will rise once investors realize a problem is short-term.
 However, prices can fall more if the market underestimates a company’s problems.

-Thus, it is often a good idea to only short stocks from companies in industries you understand.
-For example, the business you work in or a field in which you have a strong interest.
+It is only advisable to short stocks from companies in industries you thoroughly understand.
+For example, the business you work in or a field in which you have a keen interest.

-Hence, a good way to short stocks is to concentrate on those businesses you understand best.
-You can identify these companies by making a list of your interests, knowledge and experience and comparing it to stock listings.
+Hence, an excellent way to short stocks is to concentrate on those businesses you understand best.
+You can identify these companies by making a list of your interests, knowledge, and experience and comparing it to stock listings.

-In addition, set aside a specific amount of money to use for shorting and only spend those funds.
-If you run out of money stop and wait until you get more money.
+Also, set aside a specific amount of money to use for shorting and only spend those funds.
+If you run out of money, stop and wait until you get more money.